witty-works/browser-extension/README.md

 Our ideal hope would be the creation of an open source package that will make this type of use case a "solved problem" across all browsers by pooling resources to maintain reliable algorithms for dealing with all websites out there, or at least a sizeable subset.

-This code was created at https://witty.works that formed our solution for "operationalizing" inclusive langiage and consistent language within organisations.
+This code was created at https://witty.works that formed our solution for "operationalizing" inclusive language and consistent language within organizations.
 This is essentially a client UI for the https://github.com/witty-works/nlp_api and integrates with https://github.com/witty-works/dashboard for authentication.
 The Microsoft Word Add-in https://github.com/witty-works/word-plugin is an alternative client UI

 ## Requirements to start